akio-tomiya/Gaugefields.jl/docs/src/highlevelapi.md

 The supported lattice dimensionalities are 2, 3, and 4.
 The return value is a vector of length `Dim`.
 A 3D `LegacyBackend` configuration requires `halo=0`;
 the recommended LM backend uses the common default `halo=1`.

+For the LM backend, `process_grid=nothing` and `process_grid=:auto` choose a valid decomposition on `comm` by minimizing a surface-to-volume score.
+The application may pass a subcommunicator or `MPI.COMM_SELF`; Gaugefields never finalizes the communicator.

 ## Metadata